 Horses are the foundation of any EAA/T session.
 Their characteristics, conformation and character determine the quality of the service provided.
 Practitioners must understand and know the horses, in terms of anatomy, kinesiology, nature and training.
 In order to benefit challenged riders, the practitioner must acquire sufficient knowledge of all aspects of their working horses.

-This often-overlooked subject is the focus of this study and will help the EAA/T practitioner to fully understand and embrace the highest standards in terms of horse welfare.
+This often-overlooked subject is included in this study which will help the EAA/T practitioner to fully understand and embrace the highest standards in terms of horse welfare.

 The memory of my life with Sara convinced me to write this article, which attempts to explain the importance of understanding horse language, behaviors, and how they value their space.